pupscub/MyBackyardDwelling/test/README.md

-# Backyard Magic Testing Resources
+# My Backyard Dwelling Testing Resources

 This directory contains testing and setup utilities that were moved from the main source code to keep the production codebase clean.